Kakashch/Test_Cases/Readme.md

 - The user submits a POST request to `/api/todo` with task details.

 ### Then
-- The FastAPI backend validates the token and stores the task in MongoDB.
-- A success response (201 Created) is returned.
+- The new to-do item is created successfully and a "201 Created" success message is returned.

 ### Test Run
 - **Date:** <Date>
 - **Result:** Pending/Pass/Fail
-- **Testing Outputs:** (Screenshots or logs)

 ---